fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-After the change we would not need a separate resolver for the _friendOf_ field.
+After the change, we would not need a separate resolver for the _friendOf_ field.

 The allPersons query <i>does not cause</i> an n+1 problem, if we only  fetch the name and the phone number: